-Once you’ve purchased a set of new tyres from Tyre-Shopper, it is important to know how to maintain them by ensuring that they have the correct tyre pressure.
+Once you’ve purchased a set of new tyres, you’ll want them to last, so it’s important to know how best to maintain them.

 First, you need to find the recommended pressures for the tyres.
 These can be found in several places: